aidan-parkinson/website/README.md

-# Website for Aidan Thmomas Parkinson
+# Website for Aidan Thomas Parkinson

 This website has been created from a bootstrap application.
 Designed for hosting on a web server.